Truck Lane Restrictions in California

 The California Highway Patrol is tasked with enforcing these lane restrictions on the many highways throughout the state.
 If you are driving on a California highway, you may notice specific police vehicles designated as commercial vehicle enforcement.
 Larger vehicles violating the laws regarding speed and required lanes of travel can be ticketed and fined.

-If you have been injured in a truck accident or other traffic accident, you may have grounds for a personal injury lawsuit.
+If you've been injured in a truck accident or other traffic accident, you may have grounds for a personal injury lawsuit.
 All lawsuits have an applicable statute of limitations, which means that the time in which you can file such a case will be limited.
-For this reason, it's important to totally understand your legal rights and remedies so you can make an informed decision about how to proceed.
-Consider speaking with an experienced attorney today to receive your free claim review.
+For this reason, it's important to fully understand your legal rights and remedies so you can make an informed decision about how to proceed.
+The best way to do that is to speak with a car accident attorney in California.